ForeverBlue816/GRACE/README.md

 `--load-packed` reuses the standard LLaVA architecture, tokenizer, and CLIP vision tower, then reconstructs the AWQ-packed modules listed in `awq_quantized_modules.json` and loads the packed INT4 tensors directly.
 No re-packing happens at inference time.

-The CLIP vision tower is resolved from the `mm_vision_tower` field in the model config.
-It defaults to `openai/clip-vit-large-patch14-336`, so the host needs either internet access on the first run or a valid local CLIP path.
+The CLIP vision tower is resolved from the `mm_vision_tower` field in the model config; it defaults to `openai/clip-vit-large-patch14-336`, so the host needs either internet access on the first run or a valid local CLIP path.

 > **Note:** this checkpoint follows the original LLaVA-1.5 architecture with
 > AWQ-packed weights, so it must be loaded through the GRACE deployment code.
 A
 > plain `from_pretrained` call will not reconstruct the INT4 layers.

-### 3. Convert a BF16 QAT checkpoint → AWQ yourself
+#### 3. Convert a BF16 QAT checkpoint → AWQ yourself

 To rebuild the AWQ checkpoint from the released QAT checkpoint (or to pack one you trained), load the BF16 fake-quant checkpoint, pack it into real 4-bit, and